 Lynelle has always been involved with helping others which propelled her to earn a degree in Sociology from the University of Florida.
 She began her career as a social worker with the State of Florida.
 After several years, she switched gears into property management.
 In 2006, Lynelle retired to devote her time to the continued development of Forgotten Soldiers Outreach.

 In 2003, Lynelle was in contact with a co-worker who had a son that was deployed to Iraq.
 This soldier and his squad members, were becoming tired and frustrated, longing for home.
 Lynelle started collecting items to send to them to lift their spirits and provide encouragement.
 Thus, from humble beginnings, Forgotten Soldiers Outreach was born.
 In March of 2004, after a profile segment on Good Morning America, Forgotten Soldiers Outreach became nationally known as a 501(c)3 non-profit organization.

-Lynelle resides in Lake Worth, Florida with her husband and son.
+Lynelle resides in Port Saint Lucie, Florida with her husband and son.

 Chris served 13 years in the Marine Corps with six combat deployments.
 He was medically retired in 2013 at the rank of E-6 Staff Sergeant due to combat injuries suffered from an IED blast in Afghanistan.
 As a recipient of many care packages while being deployed, Chris knows the impact and connection that a small box can make.
 He joined Forgotten Soldiers Outreach in 2015.

 Chuck is a native Floridian and a Marine Corps veteran having served from 1972-1981.
 He has been an integral part of Forgotten Soldiers Outreach since 2004 and his son was one of the first to receive a care package from the organization.